Gampopa: Biography

 Gampopa was born in the Nyal (or Nyel) district, Central Tibet and from an early age was a student of medicine in the Indian, Chinese and Tibetan medical traditions.
 Later in his life he moved to the region of Dakpo (dwags po) in southern Tibet and hence was also called Dakpopa (dwags po pa), the man from Dakpo.
 The region is also near Gampo Hills, hence his other name, Gampopa.
 In his youth Gampopa studied under the Nyingma lama Barey as well as under the Kadampa teacher Geshe Yontan Drag.
 He married a daughter of a man named Chim Jose Darma Wo (mchims jo sras dar ma 'od) and had a child, but they both died, causing him to renounce the householder's life.
 In 1104, at the age of twenty-five he took ordination, either in Dakpo or in Penyul, at Gyachak Ri monastery (phan yul rgya lcags ri), receiving the name Sönam Rinchen (bsod nams rin chen)."
-After becoming a monk in the Kadampa lineage under Geshe Lodan Sherab and focused on studying the Kadampa teachings.
-In his 30s he sought out and became the foremost student of the yogi Milarepa.
+After becoming a monk in the Kadampa lineage under Geshe Lodan Sherab and focused on studying the Kadampa teachings, in his thirties he sought out and became the foremost student of the yogi Milarepa.
 Milarepa instructed him in the practice of Vajravārahī, tummo (gtum mo) and Mahāmudrā.

 Gampopa's position in the transmission lineage of the Mahamudra teaching is as follows: